 “I'm running an iPhone 13 in iOS 16.
 Auto-Lock options are 1, 2, 3, 4, 5 minutes.
 On my device only 2 minutes works.
 The rest do nothing.
 And the Auto-Lock only works on the home screen and never when any app is in view.
 Anybody got ideas to fix this?”

-However, some users are complaining about issues with the Auto-Lock feature after installing the newest iOS 15.
+However, some iPhone users have reported issues with the Auto Lock feature not working as expected, especially after upgrading to the newest iOS 16.
 The Auto-Lock feature is stuck or greyed out, and their iPhones do not go into sleep mode after a period of inactivity.

 The following are some quick tips you can try to fix the Auto Lock not working on your iPhone or iPad.